Leafwing-Studios/fop-rules/docs/character-options/gear/creating-gear.md

 * You must attune to a piece of gear before you can benefit from its enchantments.
 * The gear point total is limited by your proficiency bonus, rather than your Prowess.
 * Enchanted affixes are modified using the Enchant and Splice downtime activities, rather than the Craft downtime activity.
-* Affixes of a rarity higher than common must be learned using the Research downtime activity before you can Enchant them.

 <div class="infobox">